Rewards credit cards are very popular in the US for both individuals and businesses.

 Make sure to include income from checking or savings account bonuses on your individual or business tax return, where applicable.
 Keep track of all those 1099-INT and 1099-MISC forms!

 In a 2014 court case, the IRS upheld this rule, arguing that a taxpayer who received frequent flyer miles for opening a new bank account with CitiBank needed to report the value of the points — $668 – as income on his tax return.
-Since CitiBank reported those miles as income from the customer opening the account, the IRS ruled that the taxpayer needed to report and pay taxes on them.
+Since CitiBank reported those miles as income from the customer opening the rewards program, the IRS ruled that the taxpayer needed to report and pay taxes on them.
 Keep in mind, even if you don’t receive a 1099-INT for a checking or savings account bonus, you still need to report the bonus as income and pay the taxes owed.

 Always consult with a tax advisor about your unique tax situation.
 This article is not tax advice.